Santa salutes AtlantiCare’s healthcare heroes

-No chimney was needed when Santa slid by AtlantiCare Regional Medical Center’s Atlantic City and Mainland (Pomona) campuses Monday.
+No chimney was needed when Santa slid by AtlantiCare Regional Medical Center’s Atlantic City and Mainland (Galloway Township) campuses.
 He greeted providers and staff at the change of shift.
-Since Santa’s elves were busy preparing the sleigh for his world trip later this week, the Atlantic City Fire Department and Pomona Volunteer Fire Department joyfully gave Santa a lift.
+Since Santa’s elves were busy preparing the sleigh for his world trip, the Atlantic City Fire Department and Pomona Volunteer Fire Department gave Santa a lift.
 Santa said there was no need to check his list twice to acknowledge and thank the frontline workers for the care they’ve provided patients and the community through the COVID-19 pandemic.

 Santa salutes AtlantiCare’s healthcare heroes